HPC-SimTools/IPS-framework/examples-proposed/006-jupyter-multiple-notebooks/README.md

 ```

 There is also a script `run-delayed.sh` which you can use instead of `run.sh` if you would like to simulate a delay between monitor steps.

+If executing `run.sh`, the script will output files into the directory defined by the `PSCRATCH` environment variable (or `/tmp` if this variable is not defined).